Barbara Ehrenreich: Career

 In February 2008, she expressed support for then-Senator Barack Obama in the 2008 U.S. presidential campaign.

 In 2001, Ehrenreich published her seminal work, Nickel and Dimed: On (Not) Getting By in America.
 Seeking to explore whether people can subsist on minimum wage in the United States, she worked "undercover" in a series of minimum-wage jobs, such as waitress, housekeeper, and Wal-Mart associate, and reported on her efforts to pay living expenses with the low wages paid by those jobs (an average of $7 per hour).
 She concluded that it was impossible to pay for food and rent without working at least two such jobs.
 Nickel and Dimed became a bestseller and admirers regard the book as "a classic of social justice literature."

 Ehrenreich founded the Economic Hardship Reporting Project with one main purpose: support immersive reporting on the working poor, in the manner of Ehrenreich's own Nickel and Dimed.

 Filling in for a vacationing Thomas Friedman as a columnist with The New York Times in 2004, Ehrenreich wrote about how, in the fight for women's reproductive rights, "it's the women who shrink from acknowledging their own abortions who really irk me" and said that she herself "had two abortions during my all-too-fertile years".

 In her 1990 book of essays, The Worst Years of Our Lives, she wrote that "the one regret I have about my own abortions is that they cost money that might otherwise have been spent on something more pleasurable, like taking the kids to movies and theme parks."

 In 2005, The New Yorker called her "a veteran muckraker".

 In 2006, she founded United Professionals, an organization described as "a nonprofit, non-partisan membership organization for white-collar workers, regardless of profession or employment status.
 We reach out to all unemployed, underemployed, and anxiously employed workers—people who bought the American dream that education and credentials could lead to a secure middle class life, but now find their lives disrupted by forces beyond their control."

 In 2009, she wrote Bright-sided: How Positive Thinking Is Undermining America (published in the UK as Smile Or Die: How Positive Thinking Fooled America and the World), which investigated the rise of the positive thinking industry in the United States.
 She included her own experience after being told that she had breast cancer as a starting point in the book.
 In this book, she brought to light various methods of what Nobel physicist Murray Gell-Mann called "quantum flapdoodle".

-Beginning in 2013, Ehrenreich was an honorary co-chair of the Democratic Socialists of America.
+Beginning in 2013, Ehrenreich was an honorary co-chair of the Democratic Socialists of America, and served as such until the position was abolished in 2017.
 She also served on the NORML board of directors, the Institute for Policy Studies board of trustees and the editorial board of The Nation.
 She has served on the editorial boards of Social Policy, Ms., Mother Jones, Seven Days, Lear's, The New Press, and Culturefront, and as a contributing editor to Harper's.